OTogano/Python-Data-Science-Capstone-Project/README.md

 # Python-Data-Science-Capstone-Project
-A series of small projects that test the understanding of python's data science tools and libraries using Jupyter Notebook
+A series of small projects that test the understanding of python's data science tools and libraries using Jupyter Notebook.

 # 1. 911 Calls Capstone Project
 For this capstone project some 911 call data from Kaggle will be analysed.
 The data contains the following fields: